qwertychouskie/TestOut-issues/Linux Pro.md

 - 1.1.4: DO NOT USE `su` TO "EXIT" FROM A SESSION.
 It actually puts you in a sub-sub-session, and anyone can get back to the previous account (which is USUALLY ROOT!) just with the `exit` command, no password needed!

 - 1.1.6: `chsh` does not accept `-l` as a parameter, at least on Ubuntu 18.04.

+- 1.5.3: The redundant phrase "Environment environmental variables are..." is redundant.